-As a pattern and exploit analysis tool, Acunetix WVS performs a web security audit by executing the following 3 sub-tasks:
+As a pattern and exploit analysis tool, Acunetix performs a web security audit by executing the following 3 sub-tasks:

 Step 1: Target identification